Guide to the Sonoma Valley

 Palooza Brewery & Gastropub (8910 Sonoma Highway, Kenwood) provides a variety of American pub fare, including barbecue, burgers, and small plates, plus local wines and 16 micro-craft beers.

-For more dining ideas, read our listings of northern Sonoma Valley restaurants.
+For more dining ideas, check our listings of Sonoma County restaurants.

 There are several possibilities for spending the night in unique style in northern Sonoma Valley.